 Lisa Valencia Sherratt

-Lisa Valencia Sherratt serves as the 1st District Representative for Santa Barbara County Supervisor Das Williams.
+Lisa Valencia Sherratt serves as the Supervisor at Housing for the Harvest.
+She is also Co-lead of the Outreach/Education/Engagement/Messaging Committee Mental Health Workgroup Latinx and Indigenous Migrant COVID-19 Response Task Force.
+She recently concluded serving as the 1st District Representative for Santa Barbara County Supervisor Das Williams.
 In 2018 she served as a Special Projects Coordinator for the Montecito Center for Preparedness, Recovery and Rebuilding, Santa Barbara County Office of Emergency Management.
 Lisa’s recent past work also includes: Grants Manager at the Cuyama Valley Family Resource Center (a nonprofit organization dedicated to enhancing the health, literacy, and overall wellbeing of youth, families, seniors, and local community) and 1st District Representative and Administrative Assistant for Santa Barbara County Supervisor Salud Carbajal, where she managed special projects and leading coordinated efforts with public, private, and nonprofit partners to support public health and safety, environmental preservation, and civic engagement.
 Previously she had served as Fund Development Coordinator for the Santa Barbara Neighborhood Clinics, Santa Barbara Area Regional Coordinator for the University of California at Santa Barbara Math, Engineering, Science & Achievement Program, and Fund Development Director for La Casa de la Raza.
 She graduated from UCSB with a major in Chicano Studies.

 National Advisory Board

 Merryl Snow Zegar

 Juliane Heyman: Founding Director Emerita